CTU-F1T/pvt_2023/README.md

 # Note: Change the path to your ROS 2 distro accordingly.
 source /opt/ros/humble/setup.bash
 # Clone external packages' sources using vcstool.
+# 1) if you are running code on the car:
+vcs import --input stack.auto.repos --force
+# 1) if you are running code on you computer (e.g. with Stage simulator)
-vcs import --input stack.repos --force
+vcs import --input stack.sim.repos --force
 # Install any required dependencies using rosdep.
 # We have to explicitly ignore
 # - Stage because rosdep cannot detect pure CMake packages.
 # - slam_toolbox and cartographer_ros because they are not needed for the FTG app
 #   and might not be available on all platforms for an easy install using apt.
 rosdep install -i --from-paths src -y --skip-keys="Stage slam_toolbox cartographer_ros"
+# Only if are running code on you computer and you need the Stage simulator:
 #   Install Stage's dependencies manually because Stage is not a ROS package (no package.xml so rosdep cannot work).
 #   Stage also requires libpng-dev and libjpeg-dev but those are normally already installed.
 sudo apt install libfltk1.1-dev libglu1-mesa-dev
 # Build the workspace.
 # Note: